 While the Company is expanding its established facilities outside of California to increase its presence and sales in these markets, sales of some products may relate primarily to certain regions.
 For example, sales of SST's line of shearwalls, which the Company expanded with the introduction of a steel wall, are concentrated in the western region of the United States, because their use is primarily intended to resist the effects of seismic forces.
-Since 1993-
+Since 1993 the Company -

-• the Company has established operations in the United Kingdom,
+- has established operations in the United Kingdom, - opened warehouse and distribution facilities in western Canada and the midwestern, northeastern, and eastern seaboard regions of the United States,

-- opened warehouse and distribution facilities in western Canada and the midwestern and northeastern United States, - purchased anchor products manufacturers in Illinois and eastern Canada and connector product manufacturers in France, Denmark, Germany and Canada, - acquired the assets of a leading manufacturer and distributor of screw fastening systems and collated screws with manufacturing and distribution operations in Tennessee and distribution in Canada, Europe, Australia and New Zealand, and - acquired all of the stock of a manufacturer and distributor of stainless steel fasteners with manufacturing in Maryland and distribution in Maryland, Florida, Oregon and Massachusetts.
+- purchased anchor products manufacturers in Illinois, eastern Canada and Ireland and connector product manufacturers in France, Denmark, Germany and Canada, - acquired the assets of a leading manufacturer and distributor of screw fastening systems and collated screws with manufacturing and distribution operations in Tennessee and distribution in Canada, Europe, Australia and New Zealand, and acquired a German manufacturer with manufacturing in Germany, Czech Republic and China, - acquired a manufacturer and distributor of stainless steel fasteners with manufacturing in Maryland and distribution in Maryland, Florida, Oregon and Massachusetts, - purchased a venting products manufacturer in New York and acquired the assets of a specialized venting manufacturing line, and - is building a manufacturing facility in China and opened sales offices in Hong Kong, Beijing and Shanghai for distribution in Asia and the Middle East.

 The Company intends its European investments to establish a presence in the European Community through companies with existing customer bases and through servicing United States-based customers operating there.
-The Company recently established sales offices in Hong Kong and Beijing and intends to commence construction of a manufacturing facility, primarily for Anchor Systems products, near Shanghai.
-The Company also distributes connector and epoxy products in Chile, Mexico, Japan, Australia and New Zealand.
+The Company also distributes connector, anchor and epoxy products in Mexico, Australia, New Zealand, Asia and the Middle East.
 The Company intends to continue to pursue and expand operations both inside and outside of the United States (see Note 14 to the Company's Consolidated Financial Statements).